 Aquatic Conservation Assessments (ACA) and AquaBAMM

-Aquatic Conservation Assessments (ACAs) are non-social and non-economic and designed with the sole intent of identifying conservation values of wetlands at a user-defined scale.
+Aquatic Conservation Assessments (ACAs) are designed with the sole intent of identifying conservation values of wetlands at a user-defined scale.
 They do not consider social or economic values.

-Aquatic Biodiversity Assessment Mapping Method (AquaBAMM) is the method used to develop the ACAs.
+The Aquatic Biodiversity Assessment Mapping Method (AquaBAMM) used to develop the ACAs.
+AquaBAMM identifies relative wetland conservation values within a specified area—usually a catchment— using criteria, indicators and measures (CIM) that are based on a large body of national and international literature.
 The method was first trialled in the Burnett River catchment.
-AquaBAMM identifies relative wetland conservation values within a specified area—usually a catchment— using criteria, indicators and measures (CIM) that are based on a large body of national and international literature.

 Find out more about accessing the data and reports on the get mapping help page.

 The riverine and non-riverine data and reporting (information on specific environmental values, by location) may be accessed through WetlandMaps.